-Italy's minority government has announced that it now wants to join the new European Monetary System.
+Background: Italy's minority government has announced that it now wants to join the new European Monetary System.
 After the cabinet decision on Tuesday (12 December), Italy's Prime Minister, Mr. Giulio Andreotti, immediately began an attempt to get approval for the move from the country's divided parliament.

 SYNOPSIS: As the Chamber of Deputies, Italy's lower house, debated the issue, other West European powers watched anxiously.

 But there is a lot of opposition to the move in Italy, mainly from Communist and Socialist sectors.